akshayskrishna/Immich-Backup-Snapshot/README.md

 ## Restore companion

-If you need to recover from one of these backups, use the restore helper in the sibling repo at https://github.com/akshayskrishna/Immich-Snapshot-Restore
+If you need to recover from one of these backups, use the restore helper in the sibling repo at [Immich Restore](https://github.com/akshayskrishna/Immich-Snapshot-Restore)

 The restore script checks the manifest written by the backup script before it restores the database or files.